'Miseducation: Missing Voices' podcast explores lack of student journalism

 Baruch College professor Geanne Belton found that fewer than 25% of New York City high schools have student newspapers, says Sabrina DuQuesney, student programs manager of The Bell.

-Of the 50 schools highest percentage of Black students, only four had newspapers — compared to 38 of the 50 whitest high schools, DuQuesney says.
+Of the 50 schools with the highest percentage of Black students, only four had newspapers — compared to 38 of the 50 whitest high schools, DuQuesney says.

 “The lack of journalism opportunities in these schools signals just a greater issue and greater disparities that are actually reflected in the public school system,” DuQuesney says.
 “New York City has one of the most segregated school systems in the country.
 And it’s not just journalism opportunities, but also access to just a wide range of opportunities that affect students across the board.”